 *Organic = not treated with systemic insecticides (which can harm bees) and/or pesticides.

 Bulb and perennial market

-We are hosting our fifth bulb and perennial market September 25 at ‘Le Pontot’ in Fontenille.
+We are hosting our annual bulb and perennial market in September at ‘Le Pontot’ in Fontenille.
 There we will sell botanical bulbs, botanical wild flower seeds and the perennials mentioned above.
 Open from 10.00 - 18.00 See website for the assortment.